apereo/cas/docs/cas-server-documentation/release_notes/RC6.md

 Supported grant types and response types are recognized during [OpenID Connect Dynamic Registration](../authentication/OIDC-Authentication-Dynamic-Registration.html).
 Furthermore, sensible defaults would be used if grant types or response types are not explicitly requested.

+### Feature Removals

+Modules, features and plugins that support functionality for Apache CouchDb or Couchbase are now removed.
+If you are currently using any of these plugins or features, we recommend that you consider a better alternative or prepare to adopt and maintain the feature on your own.

 ## Other Stuff

 - Ticket registry operations are now *observed* using [Micrometer Observations](https://micrometer.io) and then reported as metrics.